apathetic/apathetic-v3/src/content/posts/2020-09-22-validation.md

 Play with it [HERE](https://apathetic.github.io/validation/)

 This post originated from a need for a Vue 3 validation library.
 At the time of writing, there were not a lot of options, so I authored my own.
 It's inspired in part by Vuelidate, but I'm sure the landscape has certainly changed since.
-However, a few unique features of the validation framework I'll describe are:
+However, a few unique features of this one are:

 - **Schema-based**.
-Import rules and structure, keeping the component lean
+Simple rules and validation structure
 - **Flexible**.
-Simply provide the validation composable with rules + values
+Multiple ways to set-up the validation composable
-    - no "black box" set up: use the component's data directly and provide rules elsewhere.
-Or:
+    - lean: import both rules and values from the schema config.
+Or...
-    - lean: sweep away both rules and values into a schema config
+    - no "black box" set up: use the component's data directly with imported rules
 - **Reactive**.
-User input triggers validation updates and display
+User input triggers validation and display updates
 - **Extensible**.
 Easy to override and add new rules
 - **De-coupled**.
-The reactive form-object can be injected directly into your actions
+The reactive validation object can be injected directly into your actions
 - **Agnostic**.
-Can consume validation errors generated on either client or server
+Can consume validation errors generated from server or client
-    - client-side: validators from Vuelidate are leveraged, sharing prior-art
+    - client-side: validators from Vuelidate are leveraged (sharing prior-art)
     - server errors: may also be used to hydrate the validation composable.
 Uses the JSON error format by default